openSUSE/news-o-o/_posts/2011-10-28-fourth-opensuse-board-election-2011.markdown

 ## Seats to get elected

-In this election we will have three seats to get elected, as the election period of three board seats will be up for election.Â These seats are currently held by [Rupert Horstkotter](http://en.opensuse.org/User:Rhorstkoetter), [Pavol Rusnak](http://en.opensuse.org/User:Prusnak), and [Bryen Yunashko](http://en.opensuse.org/User:Byunashko).
+In this election we will have three seats to get elected, as the election period of three board seats will be up for election.
+These seats are currently held by [Rupert Horstkotter](http://en.opensuse.org/User:Rhorstkoetter), [Pavol Rusnak](http://en.opensuse.org/User:Prusnak), and [Bryen Yunashko](http://en.opensuse.org/User:Byunashko).
 Of these three, only Pavol Rusnak is available to get re-elected.

 ## Call for candidates and nominations